Ankit-jhunjhunwala22/aiseberg/Readme.md

     Email/Password Authentication account lock out flow
         1) we have defined two configs MAX_FAILED_ATTEMPTS = 5 (Maximum allowed failed attempts) LOCKOUT_DURATION = 15(Lockout period in minutes)
-        2) we have column "last_failed_attempt", this column tells us when was the last uncessful login attempt, column "failed_attempts" that counts the consecutive failed atempt to login by user and is_locked column which tells whether user account is locked
+        2) we have column "last_failed_attempt" in users table, this column tells us when was the last uncessful login attempt, column "failed_attempts" that counts the consecutive failed atempt to login by user and is_locked column which tells whether user account is locked
         3) in auth_Service.login_with_email_password method, we check if the user have >= MAX_FAILED_ATTEMPTS then we lock the user account by setting is_locked to true for LOCKOUT_DURATION
         4) if the account is locked, user has to wait for LOCKOUT_DURATION to retry again
         5) once user sucessfully logins after the LOCKOUT_DURATION, we reset failed_attempts = 0 and is_locked = False